UMC modules#

 The standard method just returns value so be sure to override this method in your Sanitize class.

-value (object) – the value as found in request.options.
+value (Any) – the value as found in request.options.

 name (str) – the name of the argument currently sanitized.